-"After this I looked, and there before me was a door standing open in heaven.
+"After this, I looked, and there before me was heaven's open door.
 And the voice I had first heard speaking to me like a trumpet said, 'Come up here, and I will show you what must take place after this.'
 At once, I was in the Spirit, and there before me was heaven's throne with someone sitting on it.
 And the one who sat there had the appearance of jasper and ruby.
 A rainbow that shone like an emerald encircled the throne."
-(Revelation 4.1) ✞
+(Revelation 4.1-3) ✞

-Four times in the Book of Revelation, John of Patmos said he was "in the Spirit."
-The Holy Spirit took over John and gave him a vision, and showed him situations and events he could not have seen with mere human eyes.
-This pointed up the truth that all true prophecy comes from God through the Holy Spirit.
-Heaven open door invited John to come up and to come in.
-John described seeing the magnificent throne room of God through the door standing open.He was then invited to, "Come up here." ✞
+Four times in Revelation, John of Patmos says he is "in the Spirit."
+The Holy Spirit fills John and shows him situations and events he could not see with human eyes.
+Being in the Spirit points up the truth that all true prophecy comes through the Holy Spirit.
+Heaven's open door invites John to come up and to come in.
+John describes seeing God's magnificent throne room through the open door.
+God orders John of Patmos to "Come up here." ✞

 Overcome by the awe-inspiring sight of Almighty God sitting on Revelation's heavenly throne, John of Patmos avoids naming or describing God.
 Still, he says there is "someone sitting" on the heavenly throne.
 The focal point of heaven is not empty as many in our generation would wish but occupied.
 The deity on the throne has a human being's appearance hence the "human" personal pronoun "someone."
 We need to remember that God is not a large, powerful computer or frightening space alien but somewhat like ourselves.
 God cares for us because God is one with us.
 But as the Almighty Creator who formed the universe out of nothing, God is not the same as us.
 Almighty God is orchestrating from his heavenly throne all the events that John of Patmos records.
 Some people assert that the world is spinning out of control, but creation's God is directing everything from his throne. ✞